nodejs/nodejs.dev/OKR.md

     1. Docs — https://nodejs.org/en/docs/
     2. Download — https://nodejs.org/en/download/

-- **Objective:** Make explicit the channels of interfacing internally and with larger org
+c. **Objective:** Make explicit the channels of interfacing internally and with larger org
   - **Key Result:** Write down implicit team norms
   - **Key Result:** How do we propose and review non-feature changes in PRs?